 OUR MOST POPULAR ESCORTED TOUR - 7 Day Cruise on-board NCL's Pride of America, 6 Excursions, Hotel in Waikiki, Flights and so much more!
 Don't miss out on the Early Booking Bonus date of September 30, 2017.

 Bring your children and grandchildren and make it a family trip of a lifetime.

-This complete 13 day tour includes 7 nights aboard the Pride of America, (Norwegian Cruise Lines) touring the islands of Hawaii, 6 personalized tours just for our group, and a 4 night stay in beautiful Waikiki.
+This complete 13 day tour includes 7 nights aboard the Pride of America, (Norwegian Cruise Lines) touring the islands of Hawaii, 6 personalized tours, 4 nights in beautiful Waikiki, flights and so much more!
 So much to see and enjoy!
-For complete Details & Pricing and to take advantage of the Early Booking Bonus download the complete itinerary and information brochure, Click here and join us as we return to Hawaii for a holiday you’ll never forget!
+For complete Details & Pricing and to take advantage of the Early Booking Bonus download the complete itinerary and information brochure Click Here and join us as we return to Hawaii for a holiday you’ll never forget!

 The Hawaiian Islands share many traits, but what is most remarkable is how each Island has its own unique character, flavour and personality.
 While the threads of history, culture and hospitality connect the Islands, the geography itself defines the unique feeling and experience of each one.
 Before the picture-perfect backdrop of its own tropical seashore, green slopes and waterfall-rich valleys, each of the Hawaiian Islands offers an abundance of possibilities for adventure, dining, shopping, culture and rejuvenation.
 We invite you to join us this September as we return to the beautiful Islands of Hawaii.

 What's included with your Hawaii Land & Sea Adventure?